GoogleCloudPlatform/professional-services-data-validator/README.md

 With this flag, if a mismatch was found, DVT will dive deeper into the slice with the error and find the row (primary key value) with the inconsistency.

+You can specify a list of string columns for aggregations in order to calculate an aggregation over the `length(string_col)`.
+Although running an aggregation over all columns ('*') will only run over numeric columns.

 ```
 data-validation (--verbose or -v) validate column
   --source-conn or -sc SOURCE_CONN